netTerrain offers network documentation features that saves time and hassle.

 One such feature is the netTerrain IP toolset: it’s a convenient utility that helps network engineers to easily connect to a device without having to remember all the details of the connection.

-Say, for example, you’re looking at your network documentation.
+For example: you are looking at your network documentation.
 You see a device – maybe a server or a router or a switch – and you want to connect to it.
 How would you do it?

 The enable IP toolset option controls the activation or deactivation of IP address-based programs executed from a client’s machine.
 Checking a box enables any programs configured within the IP Toolset apps.

 Adding a new application in netTerrain is simple.
 You click “add new button”, type in the application name (whatever name you want your end users to see) and fill out the identifying info and appropriate parameters when prompted.
+That’s it.

-And…voila.
 Need to connect to a device in the future?
 No back and forth with a tool, no passing IP addresses, no remembering switches, starting the program, and entering info: just click a button and you’re in.